-Microbix Biosystems Inc. (Microbix or the Company) (TSX: MBX, OTCQX: MBXBF) is an award-winning life sciences innovator, manufacturer, and exporter making critical ingredients that enable the production of clinical diagnostics (antigens), creating and manufacturing medical devices, including quality assessment products that help ensure test accuracy (also known as QAPsTM), and viral transport medium for enabling the collection of patient samples to test for pathogens such as the virus causing COVID-19 disease (branded as DxTMTM).
-In the context of Microbix's business, antigens are purified and inactivated bacteria and viruses, which are used in the immunoassay format of medical tests to assess exposure to, or immunity from, those pathogens.
-QAPs are inactivated and stabilized samples of a pathogen or an analogue to a pathogen, that are created to resemble patient samples in order to support one or more of (i) the proficiency testing of clinical labs (usually unbranded "white label"), (ii) test development, instrument validation and technician training (often branded PROCEEDx®), or (iii) the quality management of patient test-workflows by clinical laboratories (branded as REDx®).
+Microbix Biosystems Inc. (Microbix or the Company) (TSX: MBX, OTCQX: MBXBF) is an award-winning life sciences innovator, manufacturer, and exporter making critical ingredients that enable the production of clinical diagnostics (antigens), creating and manufacturing medical devices, including quality assessment products that help ensure test accuracy (also known as QAPsTM), and viral transport medium for enabling the collection of patient samples to test for pathogens such as the virus causing COVID-19 disease (branded as DxTM[TM]).
+In the context of Microbix's business, antigens are purified and inactivated bacteria, viruses, or their components which are used in the immunoassay format of medical tests to assess exposure to, or immunity from, those pathogens.
+QAPs are inactivated and stabilized samples of a pathogen or an analogue to a pathogen, that are created to resemble patient samples in order to support one or more of (i) the proficiency testing of clinical labs (usually unbranded "white label"), (ii) incorporated into kits of test consumables by OEM diagnostics companies (usually unbranded "white label"), (iii) test development, instrument validation and technician training (often branded PROCEEDx®), or (iv) the quality management of patient test-workflows by clinical laboratories (branded as REDx®).
 Microbix' antigens and QAPs are sold to more than 100 customers worldwide, primarily to multinational diagnostics companies and laboratory accreditation organizations.
-The first private sector sales of Microbix's DxTMTM were recorded in fiscal Q2, 2021 with a material first order from the Province of Ontario received in April, 2021 and a material reorder secured in December, 2021.
+The first private sector sales of Microbix's DxTM[TM] were recorded in fiscal Q2, 2021 followed by a material first order from the Province of Ontario received in April, 2021 and a material reorder secured in December, 2021.
+Further DxTM re-orders from Ontario are being pursued, along with other private-sector and governmental customers.